anebz/cloud/Accreditations/aws_developer_associate.md

 * Streams: stream data/video
   - With enhanced fanout, multiple users can retrieve data from a stream in parallel.
 Stream consumers can be registered to receive their own 2MB/s pipe of read throughput/shard
-* Firehose: capture, transform, load streams into AWS data stores, when streamling directly into S3 for example. no analysis
+* Firehose: capture, transform, load streams into AWS data stores, when streamling directly into S3 for example. no analysis.
+To encrypt data, enable encryption on firehose and ensure that kinesis streams are used to transfer data from the producers
 * Data analytics: analyze, query and transform streamed data in real-time using standard SQL and save in an AWS data store

 If your data rate increases, you can increase or decrease the number of shards allocated to your stream.
 The Kinesis client library ensures that for every shard there is a record processor.
 You should ensure that the \#instances >! \#shards.
 No need to use multiple instances to handle the processing load of one shard.
 One worker can process multiple shards.
 Resharding, increasing the number of shards, doesn't mean you need more instances.